striezl/VariScan/README.md

-# VariScan is a fast search Tool for variants in SAP programs
+# VariScan is a fast search tool for variants in SAP programs

 Z_VARI_SCAN is supposed to be something like RS_ABAP_SOURCE_SCAN for program variants - so for example if you are doing some kind of refactoring and therefore want to find a certain value or pattern in all variants it could be your weapon of choice.
 Never again check variants manually!